DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

 1. In the Apigee UI, Navigate to Develop...Proxies...

-2. Select the API Proxy called oauth2-ac (or similar).
+2. Select the API Proxy called oauth2-ac (or similar).  **Note**: this is not the proxy that you created earlier.
+This is a proxy that was configured for you; one proxy that is used by everyone.

 3. From the Proxy overview panel, copy the URL for your OAuth API proxy.